SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## C

+- [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.
 - [toyobayashi/emnapi](https://github.com/toyobayashi/emnapi) - Node-API implementation for Emscripten, wasi-sdk, clang wasm32 and napi-rs
 - [loopholelabs/scale](https://github.com/loopholelabs/scale) - A framework for building high-performance plugin systems into any application, powered by WebAssembly.
 - [apache/age](https://github.com/apache/age) - Graph database optimized for fast analysis and real-time data processing.
 It is provided as an extension to PostgreSQL.